 Our efforts to promote conservation and sustainability with our customers and in our communities have resulted in some great results.

-Since 2011, Horizon Utilities has placed $39,373,516 million of IESO incentives into our customers' hands through 25,000 projects.
-In 2015 Horizon had its best year on record for energy savings – a 40% increase in energy saving in 2015 from 2014.
+Since 2011, Alectra Utilities has placed $39,373,516 million of IESO incentives into our customers' hands through 25,000 projects.
+In 2015 Alectra had its best year on record for energy savings – a 40% increase in energy saving in 2015 from 2014.
 Incentives in 2015 totaled $15.7 million alone.
 The energy savings achieved was nearly 72 GWh - enough energy to power 7,500 Ontario homes for a year.
 91% of these energy savings came from businesses.

 In 2015 we attained 107% of our Ontario Energy Board (OEB) mandated customer energy consumption reduction target and achieved 81% of our customer energy demand reduction target.
 With a minimum 80% threshold of both targets – we earned $270,000 in incentive bonuses from the OEB – only 12 LDCs earned more than 80% on both.
-Horizon Utilities' total customer incentives earned in 2015 were $15,718,589.
+Alectra Utilities' total customer incentives earned in 2015 were $15,718,589.

 It's not just incentive dollars that benefit our customers and our communities: Since 2013, the total economic contribution to Hamilton and St. Catharines (79%/21% split respectively) as a result of these conservation projects collectively total nearly $116 million dollars.